87Iodo/87Iodo/README.md

 - 👋 Hi, my name is Jeffrey Lee
 - 🌱 I am a fresher data analyst
-- 🛠️ I am open to collaborate on data analysis projects and solving problems
+- 🛠️ I am open to collaborate on any data analysis project and solving problem
-- 📫 How to reach me: [linkedin](/https://www.linkedin.com/in/lee-boon-chek)
+- 📫 How to reach me: [linkedin](https://www.linkedin.com/in/lee-boon-chek)